President Trump lands in Saudi Arabia

 Trump's stop in the Saudi capital is the first in an eight-day, five-country swing across the Middle East and Europe.

 Air Force One touched down at the King Khalid airport in Riyadh at 2:45 a.m.
-ET (9:45 a.m. local time), where Trump was due to be greeted by a high-level delegation of Saudi officials.
-Later Saturday he'll meet with King Salman at the Royal Court.
+ET (9:45 a.m. local time), where Trump was greeted on the tarmac by King Salman and other high-level Saudi officials.
+Later Saturday the King will host Trump at the Royal Court.

 Trump got very little sleep on his 14- hour flight from Washington, chief of staff Reince Priebus told reporters aboard Air Force One.